<?php echo $image->getTitle() ?>

 **Please be aware that the Trust cannot accept liability for any property that is not handed in for safekeeping.**

-Please remember: items such as laptops and mobile phones are likely to be targets for thieves unless handed in for safe keeping.
-These items would be placed in cashiers and returned to you on discharge from hospital.
+• items such as laptops and mobile phones are likely to be targets for thieves unless handed in for safe keeping.
+These items can be put into the safe in the Cashiers Office for safekeeping and returned on discharge from hospital.

 If at any time you are not able to make decisions about your property and valuables, the Trust will look after your property until such time as it can be returned.
-When property is handed or taken in to safekeeping, a receipt will be given to you or your family or carer.
+When property is handed in or taken into safekeeping, a receipt will be given to you, your family, or your carer.

 Suggested items to bring: